-The main content creator of Welcome Solutions is Natalia Bielczyk, PhD to be.
-Natalia is a researcher with a background in Medical Physics, Applied Mathematics, and Psychology (3xMS), just about to graduate from a PhD in Computational Neuroscience from the Donders Graduate School, Radboud University Nijmegen Medical Centre.
+The main content creator of Welcome Solutions is Dr. Natalia Bielczyk.
+Natalia is a researcher with a background in Medical Physics, Applied Mathematics, and Psychology (3xMS obtained from University of Warsaw), and Computational Neuroscience (PhD obtained from the Donders Graduate School, Radboud University Nijmegen Medical Centre).

 In 2018, she established Stichting Solaris Onderzoek en Ontwikkeling, an international non-profit organization with ANBI status which helps researchers in getting better mentoring in academia and in successful transfers to industry.
 She is the author of the book “What is out there for me?
 The landscape of post-PhD career tracks.”
 In her free time, Natalia blogs about jobs, careers, science, and whereabouts.